 "Detachment" from a borough means to shrink the corporate boundaries of the borough by the removal of territory formerly within its control.
 There are two methods available to detach territory from a borough.
 One involves an election among the voters in the territory proposed for detachment (AS 29.06.040(c)(1)).
-The other involves legislative review (Article X, Section 12, Alaska Constitution.)
+The other involves legislative review (Article X, Section 12, Alaska Constitution).

 The detachment process requires a big commitment of time and other resources.
 Before any decision is made to begin work on detachment, a lot of thought should be given to the need for detachment, the method to use, and the likelihood of success.
 This chapter provides a brief overview of basic detachment information; however, this is a complex matter that cannot be covered completely in this brief overview.
-This overview provides information and links to applicable law and staff available to provide assistance and answer questions on detachment.

 Who can initiate a detachment petition?

 A petition for detachment may be initiated by:

 Are disagreements with the borough government a basis for detachment?

 Occasionally, a petitioner is motivated by disagreements with the borough over policy issues, land use regulation, tax rates, apparent differences between levels of service and taxes or fees, or similar issues.
 Such disagreements are not a basis for detachment.
 Detachment is not intended to be a means to settle group or individual disagreements with local governments.
 Detachments rarely occur.
 A proposal to detach territory will be granted only if it meets all applicable standards established in law.

 Who can provide information regarding detachment from boroughs?

 Commerce's Local Boundary Commission (LBC) staff are available to provide technical assistance, petition forms, and sample detachment materials to potential petitioners and to other interested parties.

 If an individual, group, or organization does not want to detach, does the state assist them as well?